semiller10/postnovo/README.md

 ## Quick Start

-Much more detail and other options can be found in the [Postnovo Wiki pages](https://github.com/semiller10/postnovo/wiki).
+Much more detail on Postnovo options can be found in the [Postnovo Wiki pages](https://github.com/semiller10/postnovo/wiki).

 1. Postnovo runs on a Unix-like OS.
 Use a powerful server or desktop with plenty of available disk space (~25 GB).
 2. Download and decompress the latest [release](https://github.com/semiller10/postnovo/releases).